Ninja-Squad/ninja-squad.github.com/_posts/2016-10-03-what-is-new-angular-2.1.md

 ## Router, modules, lazy-loading and pre-loading

-The router comes with a really amazing feature that allows to lazy-load parts of your application.
+The router comes with a really amazing feature allowing to lazy-load parts of your application.
-Instead of shipping a big bundle of all your app when your user lands on your home page, you can instead use this feature to only deliver the module he/she needs for this page, and then fetch the other modules only when required.
+Instead of shipping a big bundle containing your whole application when your user lands on your home page, you can instead use this feature to only deliver the module he/she needs for this page, and then fetch the other modules only when required.
 Instead of paying the price of the load time once,